mfikes/ambly/README.md

 Ambly is designed to be a great REPL for use in devloping hybrid iOS apps which target ClojureScript to an embedded instance of JavaScriptCore.
 The goal is to eliminate friction and make for a seamless experience.

-Ambly comprises Objective-C code which interfaces with JavaScriptCore and its counterpart ClojureScript REPL implementation.
+Ambly comprises Objective-C code which interfaces with JavaScriptCore, along with its counterpart ClojureScript REPL implementation.

 Ambly is currently under development.
 This repo includes a demo iOS app that you can use to give the REPL a spin.